garvitburad/delete-sensetive-history/README.md

-# delete-porn-history
+# delete-sensitive-history
-A chrome extension to delete porn websites history.
+A chrome extension to delete sensitive websites history.